taskiq-python/taskiq-fastapi/README.md

 # Here we call our magic function.
 taskiq_fastapi.init(broker, "test_script:app")

+# This pulls in FastAPI's dependencies into Taskiq:
+taskiq_fastapi.populate_dependency_context(broker, app)

 # We use TaskiqDepends here, because if we use FastAPIDepends fastapi
 # initialization will fail.